Best Bar Exam Prep Courses A Comprehensive Guide to Bar Exam Prep Courses in 2019

 How to Find the Best Bar Prep Course for You

 Every state requires its attorneys to pass the bar exam before they can begin practicing law there.
 It’s a challenging test of the skills and knowledge you’ll need to operate successfully as a lawyer, and passing it requires extensive preparation.
-A bar prep course can help you review concepts and learn test-taking strategies to maximize your chance of success.
+A bar exam prep course will help you review concepts and learn test-taking strategies to maximize your chance of success.
 We put together this guide to the best bar prep courses to help you find the program that’s right for you.

 In the end, we were left with five finalists that we felt comfortable recommending.
 Each of them serves at least 40 jurisdictions and offers self-paced or online courses, so you can attend from anywhere.
 Kaplan Bar Review was our favorite, but depending on your needs and budget, you may prefer one of our other top picks.
 Check out all of our reviews below to learn about what each company has to offer and who should use it.